Dumbarton F.C.: Supporters and culture

 Dumbarton were the first league club in Scotland to have a supporters' trust, which works to strengthen the links between the club and the fans.
 The trust owned a significant number of shares in the club and were the fourth largest shareholder prior to Mario Lapointe's takeover in 2025.

-The supporters' trust works with the club to produce the match programme and run the club website.
+The supporters' trust works with the club to produce the match programme and run buses to away matches.